-Parameter Type Description angularScaling float Drives the splat size at the warping stage. minimalWeight float Allows for splat degeneracy test at the warping stage. stretchFactor float Limits the splat max size at the warping stage.
+Parameter Туре Description angularScaling float Drives the splat size at the warping stage. minimalWeight float Allows for splat degeneracy test at the warping stage. stretchFactor float Limits the splat max size at the warping stage. overloadFactor float Geometry selection parameter at the selection stage. filteringPass int Number of median filtering pass to apply to the visibility map. blendingFactor float Used to control the blending at the shading stage.

-Table 3: parameters of the view weighting synthesizer.
+Table 3: parameters of the view weighting synthesizer